MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/active-secondaries-backup-on-secondary-replicas-always-on-availability-groups.md

 ---
-title: "Offload supported backups to secondary replicas of an availability group"
+title: "Offload backup to availability group secondary replica"
-description: "Learn about the different supported back up types when offloading backups to a secondary replica of an Always On availability group." ms.custom: "seodec18" ms.date: "09/01/2017" ms.prod: sql ms.reviewer: ""
+description: "Learn about the different supported back up types when offloading backups to a secondary replica of an Always On availability group." ms.custom: "seo-lt-2019" ms.date: "09/01/2017" ms.prod: sql ms.reviewer: ""